Fr0sT-Brutal/awesome-pascal/README.md

 * [StringSimilarity](http://code.google.com/p/theunknownones).
 Package designed for some fuzzy and phonetic string comparison algorithms.
 So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.

+* [STOMP Client](https://github.com/danieleteti/delphistompclient).
+STOMP client for Embarcadero Delphi and FreePascal.
+The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).

+* [PubSub Chimera](https://code.google.com/p/pubsubchimera).
+Open Source (MIT License) library for Delphi which provides a fast and cross platform PubSub and Message Queue implementation under a license that doesn't suck.

+* [DuckDuckDelphi](https://code.google.com/p/duckduckdelphi).
+Adds simple duck typing to Delphi Objects and provides an RTTI helper class to simplify many common RTTI tasks.

+* [byterage](https://github.com/quartexNOR/byterage).
+Object pascal class library designed to remove some of the limitations of streams.
+The framework is very simple to use, with only one common ancestor class (TBRBuffer) which defines a set of storage agnostic mechanisms for allocating, scaling, inserting, deleting and otherwise manipulating a segment of raw binary data.

 ## OS
 *Tools that help dealing with OS-specific internals*